techservicesillinois/terraform-aws-cognito/README.md

 * `callback_urls` - List of allowed callback URLs for the identity providers

+* `logout_urls` - List of allowed logout URLs for the identity providers

 * `supported_identity_providers` - List of provider names for the identity providers that are supported on this client

 * `domain_name` - (Required) Domain string